nladkins/sml-challenge/README.md

     Random Forest Classifier model score for the scaled training data is 1.0 Random Forest Classifier model score for the scaled testing data is 1.0

+## Classification Report

+A classification report was preparied which is provided in the code.
+This found that the test data was highly sensitive and was not precise which seems to conclude that the data is insufficient enough to make it stable.
+Further, it includes a lot of false positives and true negatives.

+                precision    recall  f1-score   support

+            0       0.67      0.36      0.47      2351
+            1       0.56      0.82      0.67      2351

+        accuracy                           0.59      4702
+    macro avg       0.61      0.59      0.57      4702
+    weighted avg       0.61      0.59      0.57      4702